 The New York State Library subscribes to the two major education databases, ERIC and Education Full Text, as well as other databases which contain education content such as Academic Search Complete, JSTOR, Project Muse, and Science Direct.
-These databases can be searched onsite at the State Library or remotely by registered borrowers whose cards begin with a P.
+These databases can be searched on-line at the State Library or remotely by registered borrowers whose cards begin with a P.

-ERIC is available freely over the Internet, as well as onsite at the State Library.
+ERIC is available freely over the Internet, as well as on-line at the State Library.
 The Educational Resources Information Center, ERIC, was established in 1966, and is supported by the US Department of Education, Office of Educational Research and Improvement, and the National Library of Education.
 It consists of more than two million items including documents, journal articles, research syntheses, conference papers, technical reports, policy papers, and other education-related materials and is updated biweekly.
 ERIC indexes education-related materials from scholarly organizations, professional associations, research centers, policy organizations, university presses, the US Department of Education and other federal agencies, and state and local agencies.
 Individual contributors submit conference papers, research papers, dissertations, and theses.
 If available, links to full text are included.
 From the ERIC website, special collections from the What Works Clearinghouse and the Regional Educational Laboratories can be searched individually.
 These targeted searches highlight programs which have been found to be successful in promoting student achievement.